-I didn’t go to beauty school to learn how do my hair.
+I didn’t go to beauty school to learn how to do my hair.
 I watched how the hairstylists did it.
-Every hairstylist has their own technique, but you can pretty much pick up on the basics such as the type of brush and products they use on your hair.
+Every hairstylist has its own technique, but you can pretty much pick up on the basics such as the type of brush and products they use on your hair.
 Observe the steps, and practice them often.

 4. Make time for yourself.

 Straightening my hair takes at least 45 minutes.
 There are 24 hours in a day, I find time in a month or two to do it because it makes me feel nice.
 It also means I don’t have to worry about going out with my damp hair all the time.

 I hope you try a couple of these tips or at least remember numbers one and four.
 They can really change the way you view yourself.